 Connecticut has some of the highest residential electricity rates in the country — consistently among the top five states.
 In 2026, the average CT household pays around 26–28 cents per kilowatt-hour, roughly double the national average.
 That makes appliance efficiency not just an environmental choice, but a meaningful financial one.
-Here are ten habits that can genuinely lower your energy bill — and keep more money in your pocket every single month.
+If you want to lower your energy bill without replacing a single appliance, these ten habits can make a real difference — and keep more money in your pocket every month.

-Quick Summary: 10 Ways to Lower Your Energy Bill With Better Appliance Habits
+Quick Summary: 10 Appliance Habits That Lower Your Energy Bill

-• Run dishwasher and washer during off-peak hours
+- Run your dishwasher and washer during off-peak hours

 1. Run Your Dishwasher and Washer During Off-Peak Hours